PavanRangani/docs/docs/prd/legal-entities/partnership.md

 - Error Message: `Governance roles which are not applicable to LLC will auto removed`

+## Edit Contact Information

+- Allows to edit contact information.

+### UI Requirement

+TO DO//

 ## Edit Governance

 - Allows to add/edit/delete roles